wpcampus/wpcampus-wp-theme/README.md

-# wordcampus-wp-theme
+# WordCampus - WordPress Theme

-WordCampus - WordPress Theme
+This is the WordPress theme used to power the WordCampus website at http://wpcampus.org/.